MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 1. Deny all inbound traffic from the virtual network, using the VIRTUAL_NETWORK tag in the rule).
 1. Allow inbound traffic from the business-tier subnet.
 1. Allow inbound traffic from the database-tier subnet itself.
 This rule allows communication between the database VMs.
-This rule is needed for database replication and failover.
+Database replication and failover need this rule.

 Create rules 2 – 3 with higher priority than the first rule, so they override it.